Rooming accommodation - Resident checklist for starting a tenancy

 For more information on the next stages of a tenancy, read the Rooming accommodation ‒ Resident checklist for during and ending a tenancy.

-Reminder: If there is a problem, try to respectfully talk with your provider/manager first.
+Reminder: If there is an issue during the tenancy, try to discussing it directly with your provider/manager first.
 If you aren’t sure of your rights and responsibilities, contact the RTA.
 You can also ask a support person (or friend/family member) to speak to the RTA on your behalf.

 If you cannot reach an agreement with your provider/manager, the RTA has a free dispute resolution service that may be able to help.